Kashmir: Protracted conflict pushes youth to heroin addiction | DW | 13.07.2021

 Ahmad is just one of thousands of Kashmiri youth who have become addicted to heroin in recent years.
 Economic stress and a subsequent rise in mental health problems have hit the region, following years of conflict and the recent pandemic-related lockdowns.
 Experts say these elements are largely responsible for the rampant spread of heroin addiction among young people in the region.

-A senior psychiatrist based in Kashmir, who did not want to be identified, said that conflict zones are "fertile grounds for psychiatric issues."
+A senior psychiatrist based in Kashmir who did not want to be identified said conflict zones were "fertile grounds for psychiatric issues."

 "Conflict plays a role in issues like drug addiction, and now it is an alarming problem in Kashmir," the expert said.